MuatterGhalip/CucumberTestingFramework/README.md

-# LEAPDevAssesmentTasks
+# CucumberTestingFramework
-This is the repository for Leap Dev Assement Tasks.
-Task 1 is a Excel File
+This is the repository for some example of testing work I have done for a demo website Task 1 is a Excel File
 Task 2:
 Git Clone to your local